openlibhums/memory-alpha/content/pages/support/analytics/article-metrics.md

 Here are the most common ways an article is viewed.

-- No galley (a.k.a “abstract”)
+- No galley (or "abstract view")
   A view of a webpage for an article that has been published without any galleys.
 Because no galley has been made public, the user can only see metadata like title, abstract, and authors, not the full text content.
 - XML
   A view of a webpage for an article that has been marked up as JATS-XML and uploaded with an XML galley.
 The XML galley has been converted to HTML and the full text of the article has been rendered in the webpage for the user to read in their browser.
 - HTML
   A view of a webpage for an article that has been marked up as HTML, sometimes via pandoc conversion from Word.
 The HTML galley has been rendered in the webpage for the user to read in their browser.
 - PDF
   A view of a PDF loaded in the user’s browser or other window (depending on user preferences outside of Janeway), after they’ve clicked **View PDF** on the article webpage.
-This link only appears if the journal has ticked **View pdf button** on the **Article settings** page.
+This link only appears if the journal has ticked **View PDF button** on the **Article settings** page.

 ### Article downloads by type